Skip to main content

 • H2O Hydrogen Torch applies a global max pooling.

-• H2O Hydrogen Torch uses the output of the first [CLS] token.
+• This option enables H2O Hydrogen Torch to use the output of the first token.

 Audio regression